Sweizeur/Tome.App_Credits/README.md

 # The Great Hunter

-The Great Hunter is a local multiplayer game made with the Pyxel library.
-You play as a hunter who must succeed in catching the person who must escape you.
-This group project was made in "NSI".
+The Great Hunter is a python robot allowing to have unlimited credits on the site [Tome.App](https://tome.app/].